Kellodev/pluster-spoofer/README.md

 # pluster-spoofer
-A (not) advanced way to spoof your chrome history, I will make it better soon!
+A simple way to spoof your chrome history, I will make it better soon!